BC-BKL--Sparks-Williams-Suspended,3rd Ld-Writethru

 Williams was arrested on April 29 and charged with two felony counts, one involving the assault of an individual with whom she was in a relationship and the other involving a threat to another person with a firearm.
 Her criminal case is ongoing.

-The WNBA conducted its own investigation and consulted with a panel of experts in the field of domestic violence.
+The WNBA said it conducted its own investigation, including interviews with Williams and several witnesses, and consulted with a panel of experts in the field of domestic violence.
 Among other factors, the league said it took into account the nature and seriousness of the allegations, including the involvement of a gun.
 The WNBA also will require Williams to participate in counseling.

 "As an organization, we abhor violence of any kind and specifically take domestic violence allegations very seriously," the Sparks said in a statement.
 "We will provide whatever resources we are allowed to help Riquna learn and grow from this unfortunate situation."